9 Common Medications That Are Banned in Other Countries

 Ignorance of the law is no excuse

 It sounds like something out of a movie, but traveling the world with some of your most used medications could land you with a massive fine or even jail time: “The medications most often restricted are controlled substances, such as opiates and stimulants, and psychotropic medications, such as antidepressants and antipsychotics,” says Claudia Zegans, MD, associate medical director at Global Rescue, a travel-risk and crisis-response firm providing medical advisory services, medical evacuations, and security extractions to travelers around the world.
 “However, even medications such as asthma inhalers and insulin are restricted or prohibited in some countries.”
 Check out some of the most common medications that are banned in other countries.
-Prepare even more for the trip by learning the 13 travel secrets only flight attendants know.

 Certain pain medications like codeine and tramadol (two of its common brand names: Ultram and ConZip) are banned in countries throughout the world.
 These “controlled drugs” require a prescription and could put you in hot water outside the United States.
 In countries like Greece, Japan, and Saudi Arabia, carrying these medications could result in arrest.
 Check out these 17 everyday medication mistakes that could make you sick.